cookm346/cookm346/README.md

 <a href="https://github.com/cookm346/median_split_simulation"><img align="left" src="images/scatterplot.PNG"></a> [Median split simulations](https://github.com/cookm346/median_split_simulation)

-I show why it is never benefit to perform a median split (and other splits) on a continuous variable.
+I show why it is never beneficial to perform a median split (and other splits) on a continuous variable.
 The main issue is a reduction of statistical power in finding effects (i.e., type 1 errors)

 <br clear="left"/>